 Once the former capital, Bergen offers an incredibly different slice of Norway even from Oslo—while still offering the metropolitan buzz that comes with being the country's second-largest city.
-The pace is slightly slower, the nature more dramatic and immediate, and while further north, the weather is much the same (if a bit rainier).
-Move past the obvious, and do this world-class city like the locals do.
+The pace is slightly slower, the nature more dramatic and immediate, and while farther north, the weather is much the same (if a bit rainier).
+Move past the obvious and do this world-class city as the locals do.

 Most tourists stand outside Bryggen—those colorful houses on the harbor that line nearly every Bergen postcard—snap a few photos, and call it a day.
-Instead, start at this UNESCO World Heritage Site, sure, and then meander up (it's definitely up) the small, narrow streets behind the old merchant houses.
+Instead, start at this UNESCO World Heritage Site, sure, and then meander up the small, narrow streets behind the old merchant houses.
 Find the trailhead marked Skredderdalen (look for a building that says "Bergens Vandverk 1914"), and continue walking.
 While all the other tourists are walking up Mt.
 Fløyen, this is more of a local's route.
 It'll take you to Fløyvarden, where you can catch some stunning views and then head back down via Fløyen's route or the lovingly named "tippe tue," a smaller, less-direct path.

-Alternatively but also starting at Bryggen, follow the small, narrow streets up the mountainside to Sandviksbatteriet.
+Alternatively, but also starting at Bryggen, follow the small, narrow streets up the mountainside to Sandviksbatteriet.
 Apart from impressive views (you'll quickly learn that there's rarely a spot in Bergen that isn't impressive), this path takes you to a small, hidden cabin that was once part of a fortress system.
-When you get there, see if you can find marks from WWII.
+When you get there, see if you can find marks from World War II.

-Back in downtown and close to the city's center, keep an eye out for street art—this is the modern movement's Norwegian capital.
+Back downtown and close to the city's center, keep an eye out for street art—this is the modern movement's Norwegian capital.
 The most obvious ones you'll run across are probably by Dolk, a famous artist from Bergen.
 In Sentralbadet, there's a legal graffiti wall, too, and it's constantly morphing.

 When it comes to museums, art, and entertainment, Bergen has a laundry list of options.
 Check out Grieg Hall to catch a performance of the Bergen Philharmonic Orchestra or head to Den Nationale Scene, Bergen's main theatre (Ibsen was once an in-house playwright here).
 The Bryggens Museum is a bit more off the beaten path than the Hanseatic Museum, and it offers a fascinating look into Bergen's, Norway's, and human history.
 Café Opera and Madam Felle have live music every weekend, the latter specializing in jazz.
 And while downtown certainly is the heart of Bergen, the Møhlenpris neighborhood, near the university, is an up-and-coming area of cafés and restaurants worthy of exploring.

-First things first: Locals love their coffee.
+Locals love their coffee.
 Swing by one of Bergen's best, like Kaffebrenneri, Blom, or Kaffemisjonen, and order something simple.
 And if you're wandering around Bryggen and wondering what that heavenly scent is, it's Baker Brun—grab a skillingsboller for the road (a traditional Norwegian pastry, similar to a cinnamon roll, but less sticky).

 For larger meals, that depends on what kind of traveler you are and what kind of budget you have.
-Stop by harbor-adjacent Fjellskål Fisk & Skalldyr and peruse the fish, cheeses, jams, and local specialities —they have sandwiches and wraps and easy to-go fare, too (take it to the university-adjacent Nygårdspark for a picnic).
-Otherwise, for Nordic and "New Nordic" cuisine try out the much-acclaimed Lysverket, Colonialen, or Enhjorningen, one of the oldest restaurants in the city.
+Stop by harbor-adjacent Fjellskål Fisk & Skalldyr and peruse the fish, cheeses, jams, and local specialties—they have sandwiches and wraps and easy-to-go fare, too (take it to the university-adjacent Nygårdspark for a picnic).
+Otherwise, for Nordic and "New Nordic" cuisine, try out the much-acclaimed Lysverket, Colonialen, or Enhjorningen, one of the oldest restaurants in the city.

-Keep in mind that Norwegians tend to eat and stay out late, especially during summer when the Midnight Sun reigns supreme.
+Keep in mind that Norwegians tend to eat and stay out late, especially during summer when the midnight sun reigns supreme.
 If you wander into a bar at 11 pm and no one is there, rest assured that they will come.
-What's more, if you're hungry, tapas restaurants dot the city and can tide over any growing appetites.
+What's more, if you're hungry, tapas restaurants dot the city and can tide over any growing appetite.